BLACK BRITISH THEATRE

 The course fees are due as follows:

 31 March 2022 $500 non refundable deposit 3 April 2022 Either $600 or confirmation that accommodation is not required* 20 April 2022 $3,100 15 May 2022 $3,050 (or $1,650 if booking own accommodation)

 Please note, in addition to the fees payable to BADA, participants are responsible for:

 - Spending money

-BADA suggests that if you are offered a place on the programme, you should then seriously consider the benefits of taking out a fee protection plan.
-If for any reason, including related to the COVID-19 pandemic, you cannot start or complete the course, insurance could, depending on the specific cover of your policy, alleviate if not eliminate your financial loss.
-More information about Fee Protection Insurance can be found in our Refund Policy document on our Policies page.
+BADA suggests that, if you are offered a place on this program, you should seriously consider the benefits of taking out a fee protection plan.
+If for any reason you cannot start or complete the course, insurance would alleviate if not eliminate your financial loss.

 BADA’s Black British Theatre course takes place in an historic Crown Estate building in one of London’s most prestigious residential areas which is home to a number of national embassies and ambassadorial residences.